CochainComplex/claude-desktop-manager/README.md

 bwrap: setting up uid map: Permission denied
 ```

 This error is non-fatal - the sandbox will still be created and function properly despite this message.
+Claude Desktop Manager includes a robust fallback mechanism that automatically creates a minimal installation when this error is detected, ensuring your instances work correctly even without user namespace support.

-To eliminate this error message, you can enable unprivileged user namespaces with the following command:
+To eliminate this error message entirely, you can enable unprivileged user namespaces with the following command:

 ```bash
 cmgr enable-userns